-In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA is usually performing similarly well as compared to the top four performing individual algorithms (Figure 5, bottom).
+In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA lies in the midfield of the algorithms (Figure 5, bottom).

 ACOS usually provides the largest part of the relative data weight of the GOSAT algorithms in EMMA (Figure 6).
 The relative data rate drastically increases in 2015 when both OCO-2 algorithms provide data.
-Mainly due to the higher data rate of NASA's OCO-2 algorithm compared to FOCAL, the NASA algorithm overall dominates the relative data weight

-The average inter-algorithm spread has values most times between 0.4ppm and 1.6 ppm and is typically below 1.0ppm (Figure 7, left).
+The average inter-algorithm spread has values most times between 0.4 ppm and 1.6 ppm and is typically below 1.0 ppm (Figure 7, left).
 The largest inter-algorithm spreads are observed in the tropics, Asia, and in high latitudes.
 Only a small fraction of the inter-algorithm spread can be explained with differences expected due to measurement noise so that most of the differences can be considered systematic.
 Only in high latitudes and at some coast-lines measurement noise is expected to explain a significant part of the inter-algorithm spread (Figure 7, right).